sakapon/Build-Release/README.md

 # ZIP Release
 A set of tools to build a Visual Studio project and create a ZIP file.
+You can add the PowerShell script files to your project by NuGet.

 ## Version Increment
 The PowerShell script to increment the assembly version on AssemblyInfo.